LuciArango/LuciArango.github.io/more.md

 ## Conferences

 - Poster presentation at the 14° ALAT congress with the work: Effect of diaphragmatic stimulation compared with mechanical ventilation in adults and adolescents with diaphragmatic paresis.
-Systematic review
-Argentina (virtual
+Systematic review.
+Argentina (virtual).
 December 2021

 - Speaker at the Encuentro Internacional de Educación en Ingeniería ACOFI with the work: Diaphragmatic electrostimulator with automated control of minute ventilation to adjust it to the physiological needs of the patient.
-Cartagena, Colombia
+Cartagena, Colombia.
 September 2021

-- Stand exhibitor for the disclosure of research results at the ACC LATIN AMERICA CONFERENCE 2019 Cartagena, Colombia
+- Stand exhibitor for the disclosure of research results at the ACC LATIN AMERICA CONFERENCE 2019.
+Cartagena, Colombia.Julio 2019
-Julio 2019

 - Speaker at the Joint Meeting of ECHSA and WSPCHS with the work: Visualization of 3D models through virtual reality in the planning of congenital cardiothoracic anomalies correction.
 Initial experience.
-Sofía, Bulgaria
+Sofía, Bulgaria.
 Junio 2019

 - Stand exhibitor at the IV National meeting of science, technology and innovation at the service of force.
 Escuela Militar de Suboficiales de Colombia.
-Tolemaida, Colombia August 2017
+Tolemaida, Colombia.
+August 2017

 - Speaker at the VII Latin American Congress of biomedical engineer with the work: “Diaphragmatic pacemaker prototype with wireless communication”
 Universidad autónoma de Bucaramanga.
-Bucaramanga, Colombia October 2016
+Bucaramanga, Colombia.
+October 2016